Want to learn new ways to make extra money?

 I’m not a huge fan of directly trading your time for money, but sometimes the offer of working overtime is too good to pass up.
 Ask your boss if you can pick up some extra hours each week.
 Time and a half is hard to pass up.

 My Advice for People Looking to Make Extra Money

 We only get one life, and it shouldn’t always be spent trying to make a quick buck.
 That’s why most of the ideas on this list are things that you can run really far with if you like the activity enough.

-Even if it’s a mundane task like walking dogs, you could start the next (or only) full-service dog walking and grooming service in your town, where dog owners rave over your business and always refer you to others.
-You can hire other dog walkers as you grow, and turn your side hustle into a sustainable enterprise.
+Even if it’s a mundane task like walking dogs, you could start the next (or only) full-service dog walking and grooming service in your town (where dog owners rave over your business and always refer you to others).
+You can also hire other dog walkers as you grow, and turn your side hustle into a sustainable enterprise.
 You just have to do the work, and do it well.

-Do the little stuff (surveys, apps that pay you, etc) to get a few extra bucks, but always be thinking about how to level up your life and create a ton of value for people (who will then pay you).
+Furthermore, do the little stuff (surveys, apps that pay you, etc.) to get a few extra bucks, but always be thinking about how to level up your life and create a ton of value for people (who will then pay you).
 We’re huge fans of entrepreneurship, as it truly is one of the best ways to escape the 9 to 5 that you hate.

 Two Last Questions:

 Which of these ideas on this list are you going to try out?